pa-0/knowledge/readme.md

 # Wiki

-Current wiki is deployed at [wiki.nikiv.dev](https://wiki.nikiv.dev) & with old code/content [here](https://github.com/past-nikiv/knowledge).
+Current wiki is deployed at [wiki.nikiv.dev](https://wiki.nikiv.dev) which is based on code/content in [this repo](https://github.com/past-nikiv/knowledge).

 Currently do notes in Notion but will move to [Learn Anything](https://learn-anything.xyz/) soon.